 Servings: MAKES A 9-INCH TRIPLE-LAYER CAKE; SERVES 12 TO 16

 Preheat the oven to 350°F. Grease three 9-inch cake pans.

-Line the bottoms with parchment paper and grease the paper.
+Line the bottoms of pans with parchment paper and grease the paper.

 Put the golden raisins in a small saucepan.
 Add water to cover and bring to a boil.
 Remove from the heat and let cool completely; drain well.

 Meanwhile, spread out the walnuts in a small baking pan and toast in the oven for 5 to 7 minutes, until lightly browned and fragrant.
 Let cool, then chop evenly.